Uesugi Kagekatsu: Early life and rise

 Kagekatsu was the son of Nagao Masakage, the head of the Ueda Nagao clan and husband of Uesugi Kenshin's elder sister, Aya-Gozen.
 After his father died, he was adopted by Kenshin.
 His childhood name was Unomatsu.

-In 1577, He participated in Battle of Tedorigawa.
+In 1577, he participated in Battle of Tedorigawa.

 Upon Kenshin's death in 1578, Kagekatsu battled Kenshin's other adopted son Uesugi Kagetora for the inheritance, defeating Kagetora in the 1578 Siege of Otate.

-In 1579, He forced Kagetora to commit seppuku, and became head of the Uesugi clan.
+In 1579, he forced Kagetora to commit suicide, and became head of the Uesugi clan.
 Kagekatsu married Takeda Katsuyori's sister (Takeda Shingen's daughter) after the Siege of Otate.

 Conflict with Oda

 By 1579, Kagekatsu had gained the upper hand and forced Kagetora to commit suicide.
 This bloody division allowed Oda Nobunaga's generals (headed by Shibata Katsuie) to conquer the Uesugi's lands in Kaga, Noto, and Etchu.

 In 1582, Kagekatsu led an army into Etchu and was defeated by Oda forces at the Battle of Tenjinyama.
 He hastily returned to Echigo when he learned that Oda general Mori Nagayoshi had raided Echigo in his absence.

-When Oda laid the Siege of Uozu castle in Etchu, in the course of which a number of important Uesugi retainers were killed, Kagekatsu's fortunes appeared bleak.
+When Oda forces under Shibata Katsuie and Sassa Narimasa laid siege to Uozu castle in Etchu, in the course of which a number of important Uesugi retainers were killed, Kagekatsu's fortunes appeared bleak.

 Kagekatsu sent a letter to Satake Yoshishige, his allies.
 It was like a suicide note.